ctools/ctools/doc/source/users/reference_manual/cttsmap.rst

 corresponds roughly to the pre-trial detection significance of the source (in Gaussian sigma).

-cttsmap generates a FITS file comprising a sky map of TS values followed by one extension per free parameter that contains sky maps of the fitted parameter values.
+:ref:`cttsmap` generates a FITS file comprising a sky map of TS values followed by one extension per free parameter that contains sky maps of the fitted parameter values.
 To save computation time, the errors are not computed by default.
 Specifying the hidden parameter ``errors=yes`` will switch on the